ebt15/Udacity-Project-Navigation-DRLND/Report.md

 ## Ideas for Future Work

 I’m planning to add following features in this:

 • [Dueling DQN](https://arxiv.org/abs/1511.06581)

 • Double DQN

 • [Prioritized Experience Replay](https://arxiv.org/abs/1511.05952)

-• Apart from this, I’m planning to use the DQN to train using the pixels of the environment, similar thing was done in the DQN pape
+• Apart from this, I’m planning to use the DQN to train using the pixels of the environment, similar thing was done in the DQN paper